singnet/dev-portal/docs/all/index.md

       cta: Read more
       url: '/docs/all/naming-standard'
     - title: Service Integration Guidelines
-      excerpt: This guide will help AI providers to integrate services into the platform.
+      excerpt: This guide will help AI providers integrate services into the platform.
       cta: Read more
       url: '/docs/all/service-integration-guidelines'
     - title: The Multi-Party Escrow Contract
-      excerpt: An introduction to the deposit, withdraw, and payment channel functionalities of the Multi-Party Escrow
+      excerpt: An introduction to the deposit, withdrawal, and payment channel functionalities of the Multi-Party Escrow
       cta: Read more
       url: '/docs/all/mpe/mpe'
     - title: The Stateless Client with the Multi-Party Escrow